 As a rule of thumb, you want to schedule a few meetings prior to the actual webinar to learn the software and rehearse content.
 These meetings should include the host, organizer, guest speakers, and tech support (if this is a separate department).

-Be sure to block time on everyone’s calendars for:
+Be sure to block out time on everyone’s calendars for:

-- Content planning and software setup – where you confirm outline, slides, and introduce speakers to the software.
+- Content planning and software setup — Confirm outline, slides, and introduce speakers to the software.

-- Rehearsal – a day or two in advance where you run through the slides and rehearse with everyone in your webinar software.
+- Rehearsal — A day or two in advance, run through the slides and rehearse with everyone using your webinar software.

-- Webinar – the actual webinar, and don’t forget to pad 15 minutes ahead of time for people to come on and do sound checks.
+- Webinar — The actual event.
+Don’t forget to pad 15 minutes of time for people to come on beforehand for sound checks.

 Technology has a habit of going wrong just when you need it.
 Avoid tech problems during your event by testing everything in advance.

-At the very least, you should complete a dry run with your host and speakers the day before the event, and a technical test on the morning of the event.
+At the very least, you should complete a dry run with your host and speakers the day before the webinar, and a technical test the morning of the event.
 Doing both will keep any potential technical mishaps to a minimum.

 - Connectivity problems